chenzhou409/chenzhou409.github.io/_pages/about.md

 [2020.02] The paper "Learning binary code for fast nearest subspace search" is accepted by <font color=green>PR</font>.

-[2019.09] Obtained the China National Scholarship.
+[2019.09] Obtained the China PhD National Scholarship.

 [2019.05] One paper for deep subspace clustering is accepted by <font color=green>IJCAI 2019</font>.